-D. PROCEDURE FOR "LIMITED PUBLIC WORK" per RCW 39.04.155(3) -\$10,000 to \$34,999 Purchasing Involvement Required.
+E. PROCEDURE FOR "LIMITED PUBLIC WORK" per RCW 39.04.155(3) - \$10,000 to \$34,999.
+Purchasing Involvement Required.

-Contact Purchasing first to discuss the process!
+Contact Purchasing first to discuss the process.
 We may have an on-call contract you can use.

-- For Limited Public Work (\$10K to \$34,999), it is no longer possible to just meet contractors at your work site, give then the run-down on what you need done and ask for quotes.
-State Law has changed such that now contractors must be handed a packet of information ahead of time with requirements about Responsible Bidder's Criteria, Prevailing wage, Insurance, and some general protective clauses. - From ICE you can download the Limited Public Works Invitation to Quote Packet that is ready to customize and be given to contractors.
-They can fill out this information and return it to you with their quote. - From ICE you can download the required Certificate of Insurance Sample. - Department utilizes Small Works Roster at www.mrscrosters.org to download a bidders list based on selected trade(s) (obtain sign-in ID and password from Purchasing).
-A quick user guide can also be found on ICE. - > Department solicits at least 3 quotes (can notify all on roster). - Department arranges pre-bid conference, if applicable, to invite contractors to discuss technical specifications and view site. - > Department routes requisition and paperwork through Purchasing for confirmation. - > No advertisement required. - Bid Bonds Optional. - > Payment/Performance Bonds Can Be Waived. - Retainage Can Be Waived. - > Prevailing Wage Intents/Affidavits required. - Insurance required.
+- a.
+For Limited Public Work (\$10K to \$34,999), it is no longer possible to just meet contractors at your work site, explain the project and request quotes.
+State Law has changed such that now contractors must be handed a packet of information in advance with requirements about Responsible Bidder's Criteria, Prevailing wage, Insurance, and general protective clauses. - i.
+From ICE you can download the Limited Public Works Invitation to Quote Packet that is ready to be customized and given to contractors.
+They can fill out this information and return it to you with their quote. - ii.
+From ICE you can download the required Certificate of Insurance Sample. - b.
+Department utilizes Small Works Roster at www.mrscrosters.org to download a bidders list based on selected trade(s) (obtain sign-in ID and password from Purchasing).
+A quick user guide can also be found on ICE. - c.
+Department solicits at least 3 quotes (can notify all on roster). - d.
+Department arranges pre-bid conference, if applicable, to invite contractors to discuss technical specifications and view site. - e.
+Department routes requisition and paperwork through Purchasing for confirmation. - f.
+No advertisement required. - g.
+Bid Bonds Optional. - h.
+Payment/Performance Bonds Can Be Waived.

+- i.
+Retainage Can Be Waived.

+- j.
+Prevailing Wage Intents/Affidavits required at the time the contract is entered into.

+- k.
+Insurance required.

-E. DISADVANTAGED AND MINORITY VENDORS
+F. DISADVANTAGED AND MINORITY VENDORS